bleskomat/bleskomat-bills-firmware/README.md

 * [Installation instructions for VirtualBox](https://www.virtualbox.org/wiki/Linux_Downloads)
 * [Download a virtual machine from Microsoft](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) - be sure to use Windows 7 or Windows 8.
 Once the download is complete, extract the zip archive - it should contain a single file with .ova extension.

-#### Set the NV9 to Programming Mode

-Before you can connect to the NV9 via the IF17 programming kit, you will need to set the NV9 to SSP mode.
-You can check the NV9's mode first by pressing the red button on the side two times quickly ("double-click").
-The red light on the front will flash a certain number of times indicating its current mode.
-One flash means that it is already set to SSP mode.
-See section "11.5 Switching to Programming Mode (SSP)" in the NV9 user manual for more details.

 #### Create and Configure VM